Deter History, Family Crest & Coats of Arms

 The surname Deter was first found in Pomerania, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.
 The five sons Peter Deterde (also spelt Dithers) were granted the feudal property of Grapow by the Duke Bolislav in 1514.

-Important Dates for the Deter family
+Early History of the Deter family

 This web page shows only a small excerpt of our Deter research.
 Another 94 words (7 lines of text) covering the years 1412, 1450, and 1463 are included under the topic Early Deter History in all our PDF Extended History products and printed products wherever possible.